bhattumang7/bhattumang7/_posts/2020-09-24-Certificates-and-windows-containers.md

 # download the certificate
 ADD http://my.path.to/certificate.crt /app

-# add the certificate to root local machine store
+# add the certificate to root store of local machine
 RUN CertImporter.exe "C:\app\certificate.crt"

 # switch back to the normal user